 Many states have simplified the probate process when small estates are involved.
 Certain requirements will need to be met.
 Generally, this refers to a total net worth of the estate.
 This process is usually held before an administrator of the court rather than probate court.

 If there is no will or the court finds the will to be invalid, the inheritance rules of the state will apply.
-Typically in this situation assets are distributed to the surviving spouse and children.
+Typically, in this situation assets are distributed to the surviving spouse and children.
 This is followed by parents and other relatives.

 Speak with a Probate Lawyer Now

 If you need assistance in the probate process or another estate matter, contact Bott & Associates, Ltd. to schedule a consultation with a probate lawyer Schaumburg, IL families know and trust.
-We understand that this process can be confusing, and it’s our goal to simply the process.
+We understand that this process can be confusing, and it’s our goal to simplify the process.
 Call us today to arrange a consultation with a probate lawyer who has your best interests in mind.